-- 1. Call us or complete New Client Contact Form our office manager, Karen, will call to schedule an initial intake appointment and discuss the process - 2.
-Appointments: - a.
-Appointment #1 is a 1-hour intake for parents, only to discuss current concerns, history, and context.
+GETTING STARTED - Contact us!
+Call, email, or complete the New Client Contact Form on our website - our office manager, Karen, will call to schedule an initial intake appointment and discuss the process

+PORTAL LOG-IN - All parents/legal guardians will also receive an email or text link to register for Client Portal for messaging and exchange of forms and records.

+APPOINTMENTS -

+- Intake: a 1-hour intake for parents only to discuss current concerns, history, and context.
 The Psychologist will also discuss the testing process with you at that time.
-Unless we have made other arrangements all intakes are virtual (telehealth). - b.
-Appointment #2 is scheduled for 4-6 hours of testing (with breaks) in the office, 8:30 to approximately 2:30.
-Adults should remain on site for minors.
-Testing appointments may be delayed if all records are not received. - c.
-Appointment #3 is a feedback with parents primarily, to discuss highlights of the evaluation results and primary recommendations.
-This is scheduled at the end of testing, provided that all records have been provided by that time.
-In-person or via telehealth. - d.
-Follow-up with children or teens, or additional sessions with parents, can also be scheduled. - e.
-A written report is provided within 2-4 weeks of the feedback session, uploaded through the client portal. - 3.
-All parents/legal guardians will also receive an email or text link to register for Client Portal for messaging and exchange of forms and records. - 4.
-Forms to be completed: - a.
-One parent/legal guardian will receive the link to the online Intake Questionnaire that has other forms attached to it (Consent for Services, Testing Addendum, Teacher Contact Form, Insurance information, Fees and Payment). - b.
+In-person preferred.
+Participation of all parents/guardians (only) with custody is required, but let us know in advance if you have any concerns about this. - School observation: if scheduled, this is typically conducted after the intake but before testing. - Testing: typically scheduled over 2 days, breaks included (although we can schedule one longer day/session for students traveling from out-of-town).
+Day 1 is typically 9:00 a.m. to 12:00/1:00 p.m., with another 3-4 hour session on a separate day.
+An adult must remain on site for minors.
+Testing appointments may be delayed if all records are not received. - Feedback: 1-1.5 hour follow-up session with parents, only, with another session (typically 15-30 minutes) with the child to review highlights of the evaluation and primary recommendations, including referrals to related providers as needed.
+This is scheduled at the end of testing.
+In-person strongly preferred.

+WRAP-UP: A written report is provided within 2-4 weeks of the feedback session, uploaded through the client portal.
+Additional follow-up and services also available upon request.

+NITTY-GRITTY -

+Required Forms:

+- ✓ One parent must complete the Intake Forms sent electronically prior to intake.
 If parents/legal guardians are not married (or as otherwise required by law), another Consent for Services form will be sent to the other parent/guardian for their review and signature.
-We are happy to provide the Intake Questionnaire to both parents upon request. - c.
-Please complete electronic forms ASAP.
-We will email your child's teachers with links for teacher forms, but we cannot do that until we receive your completed Teacher Contact form. - 5.
-You and your child's teachers will also receive emails from test publishers' HIPAA-compliant websites (typically Pearson Assessment/Q-Global and PARiconnect) with links for Rating Scales. - 6.
-We recommend you email teacher(s) a thank you email about 10 days later to remind them to complete forms promptly.
-We will need your help monitoring that. - 7.
-Obtain records (list on back).
+We are happy to provide the Intake Questionnaire to both parents upon request. - ✓ Please complete electronic forms ASAP.
+We will email your child's teachers with links for teacher forms, but we cannot do that until we receive your completed Intake Forms. - ✓ Parents and others will also receive emails from test publishers' HIPAA-compliant websites (typically Pearso Assessment/Q-Global and PARiconnect) with links for Rating Scales. - ✓ We recommend that you email teacher(s) a thank you email about 5 days later to remind them to complete forms promptly.
+We will need your help monitoring that.

+Records!
+We ask for everything and rely on you to send it to us or to have it sent to us - see next page for complete list.
 Ideally, submit before the intake interview but no later than day of testing.

 Let us know if you have trouble obtaining records.
 If we do not have all records 2 business days before testing, we will cancel the testing appointment and contact you to reschedule unless we have discussed this with you in advance.

-Please see the back for a list of records to provide